GoberInfinity/ExamplePhoenix/README.md

 # ExamplePhoenix
-A full JSON API using phoenix as a backend and postgresql as database; and a channel to view in real time a new users on database.
+A full JSON API using phoenix as backend, and a channel to view the new users in the database in real time.

 ## Introduction
-To build this application I consider Cross-origin resource sharing (CORS) that allows a web page to be requested from another domain outside the domain from which the resource originated, and internally for security the user's password is stored with a hash, for the live reload of the new user's it used phoenix's channels that allow us to easily add soft-realtime features to our applications.
+To build this application I considered CORS which allows a web page to be requested from another domain outside the domain from which the resource originated, and for internal security the user's password will be kept in a hash; for the loading in real time I used the phoenix channel, which allowed me to add this features to the app.

 ## Prerequisities
 * Install ["Elixir"](http://elixir-lang.org/install.html) <br />